1. Selling

 You might not earn your ideal sale price, but if you’re looking to move on and start new projects, this is the quickest way to connect with more buyers.

 You can also let buyers know you’re open to other deal structures.
-Buyers who might’ve been reluctant to spend too much upfront might re-engage if you get pre-qualified for Boopos financing or offer seller financing.
+Buyers who might’ve been reluctant to spend too much upfront might re-engage if you offer seller financing.

 Finally, if you want buyers to know that you’re willing to negotiate the purchase price, invite them to calls.
 Build more goodwill between you to get them interested in a potential deal.